Skip to content

 Legacy Voxbone interface - fragmented, inconsistent, and difficult to scale

-That gap between system structure and operational behaviour was where most of the friction lived.
+The gap between system structure and operational behaviour was where most of the friction existed.

 Key Challenges